-Ridgetop to River Mouth Water Management
+Advancing Modern Water Management from Ridgetop to River Mouth

-Strategic Planning and 2022 Priorities
+2023 Strategic Priorities

-Approved by Board of Directors on January 5, 2022
+Adopted by Board of Directors: January 20, 2023

-The Northern California Water Association (NCWA) and water leaders in the region continue to re-imagine our water system in the Sacramento River Basin\ and we look forward to working with our many partners in 2022 to cultivate a shared vision in the region for a vibrant way of life.
+The Northern California Water Association (NCWA) and water leaders in the region continue to advance modern water management in the Sacramento River Basin from ridgetop to river mouth and we look forward to working with our many partners in 2023 to cultivate a shared vision in the region for a vibrant way of life.
 We will also work to harmonize our water priorities with state, federal, and other regions' priorities to advance our collective goal of ensuring greater water and climate resilience throughout California for our communities, the economy and the environment.